 It’s tempting to aim for “business as usual,” but the fact is, everything from your sales teams’ workday to your customers’ buying cycle has undergone a radical shift.
 Old targets and quotas won’t hold, as customers have gone into crisis mode themselves.
 Internally, previous productivity targets may not hold as employees may be struggling with taking care of their families and adapting to new ways of connecting with customers and co-workers.
 Revise your targets in consultation with your sales teams.
 Prepare for declining demand, longer sales cycles, order cancellations, and supply chain disruptions.
 Work with multiple crisis scenarios in mind, including a best-case and a worst-case scenario, so you could switch strategy as the crisis evolves.
 Take your sales teams into confidence, so they know what is realistically expected of them during this period.

 This is not the time to hard sell to your customers.
-While communicating with customers and prospects, you need to practice empathy, recognize the pain that they might be going through during this period, and offer your company’s support to address their problems in the best way possible.
+While communicating with customers and prospects, you need to practice empathy, recognize their pain points, and offer your company’s support to address their problems in the best way possible.
 Inform them of any new policies that your business might be adopting at this time that they could benefit from.
 Spend some time re-thinking the key benefits of your products and services so that they stay relevant in the current environment.
 Is there a sales pitch, for instance, that you can make to your customers about how your solutions can help them face the COVID-19 challenge and get through the crisis?
 Is there any content that you can share, which may be vital to your clients in a time like this, even if it is not directly connected to your product or service?
 Make sure that your content strategy gets that balance right in terms of the messaging.
 Your value proposition should be clear, easy to grasp, and more simply communicated than usual.

 While businesses are still learning how to deal with the crisis, how quickly a company adopts new ways of thinking to suit the changing environment will determine which ones will emerge victorious at the end of the tunnel.